NOTICE OF HEARING FOR AREA PLAN COMMISSION 10/16/2020

-Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in the Lower Meeting Room in the Wells County Arts, Commerce and Visitors Centre, 211 Water St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 5th day of November, 2020, for the purpose of reviewing and hearing comment on the request of MMATT Partnership (Northwood Farm Sec VII), 1955 Lancaster St., Ste 6, Bluffton, IN 46714 for the purpose of a Partial Vacate of a Major Subdivision.
+Notice is hereby given that the AREA PLAN COMMISSION will hold a Public Hearing in the Lower Meeting Room in the Wells County Arts, Commerce and Visitors Centre, 211 Water St., in the City of Bluffton, IN at 7:30 o’clock P.M. on the 5th day of November, 2020, for the purpose of reviewing and hearing comment on the request of Sunshine Dairy, LLC, 8627 W 200 S, Andrews, IN 46702 for the purpose of a CAFO.

-Brief Legal: The subject property is described as Northwood Farm Sec VII Lots 164-167 SW/4 22-27N-12E in Lancaster Township of Wells County.
+Brief Legal: The subject property is described as 50 acres in the SE quarter of Section 21 Township 25N Range 12E in Nottingham Township.

 Dated this 16th day of October, 2020